ubaceslab/swenv/README.md

 tells you to, making sure the name matches with the name it is looking for.
 E.g. with Paraview, you will encounter both of these scenarios.

+I have tried to include "helper" scripts that include the version number so you just need to run, e.g., build_paraview_version.sh.

 Local Setup Instructions
 ------------------------
 Steps are as follows: